 To recognise everyone grows and changes through the human life cycle and identify 'puberty' as the time when a child grows into an adolescent.
-Identify physical changes that achievements (in and out of school) and describe how they were/are celebrated.
-Describe what they admire in others and their achievements.
-Explain different ways to approach a goal and evaluate which would be most successful.
+Identify physical changes that most successful.
 Explain positive steps they can take to help achieve goals.